lin0m/lockscreen/README.md

 is unlocked by entering a password.

 The SOC communicates with the accelerometer using SPI, the temperature sensor using i2c, and the keyboard using PS2.
-The display is connecred using VGA.
+The display is connected using VGA.